 AI influencers are taking over Instagram, and honestly?
 I don’t see what the fuss is about.

-A 25-year-old pink-haired fitness model from Barcelona named Aitana López has 326,000 Instagram followers.
-She posts selfies, promotes brands, and earns over €10,000 per month.
+A 25-year-old pink-haired fitness model from Barcelona named Aitana Lopez has 326,000 Instagram followers.
+She posts selfies, promotes brands, and earns over 10,000 euros per month.
 Oh, and she doesn’t exist.
-She’s entirely AI-generated, and celebrities have apparently tried to ask her out without realizing she’s not real.
+She’s entirely AI-generated by The Clueless agency, and celebrities have apparently tried to ask her out without realizing she’s not real.

 Meanwhile, Lil Miquela, a “21-year-old robot living in LA,” has 2.5 million followers and reportedly makes $10 million a year working with Prada, Calvin Klein, and Samsung.
 TIME magazine named her one of the 25 most influential people on the internet alongside Rihanna and BTS.